thomassuedbroecker/absolute-beginner-node-red-flow/documentation/README.md

 The motivation for that example project is: When I support Hackathons I notice there's often a leak of programming knowledge and building UIs.
 If this is the case, then Node-RED is a perfect starting point to realize a prototype at a hackathon.
 The **dashboard** of Node-RED is a awesome way to build a UI, but there was a _"out of the box"_ Node missing to simply to add a **table**.
 Now I found a very useful Node that’s create a table inside a Node-RED dashboard.

-That’s motivated me to create this example project, which provides an example a to build a simple application from scratch, which contains the main functionalities to insert data, display data in a table and search for values, as you see in the gif below.
+That’s motivated me to create this example project, which provides an example to build a simple application from scratch, which contains the main functionalities to insert data, display data in a table and search for values, as you see in the gif below.

 ![](../images/absolute-beginner-ui.gif)